-Figure 7.4-1 In FY 2012, 61% of SCCB staff received an Exceptional rating on their performance evaluations.
-The agency continues to maintain a 0% "Meets by Default" rating due to the consistency of advance planning and communication between management and staff.
+Figure 7.4-1 In FY 2013, 52% of SCCB staff received an Exceptional rating on their performance evaluations.
+SCCB continues to maintain a 0% "Meets by Default" rating due to the consistency of advance planning and communication between management and staff.

-The separation reasons included in the "Other" category were as follows: Moved, Ending of Temporary Grant, TERI completion and Did not return from leave.
-In a cost savings move, SCCB decided to place a freeze on vacant positions until the agency's financial situation improves.
-SCCB has, however, been able to fill positions which are critical to the mission of agency business.
+A hiring freeze is still in effect until the agency's financial situation improves.
+SCCB has, however, continued to fill positions which are critical to the mission of agency business.

-In FY 2012, staff development training opportunities decreased by 51% compared to FY 2011.
-Staff were unavailable to participate in training opportunities due to the implementation of a new case management system as well as agency restructuring.
+In FY 2013, staff development training opportunities decreased by 12.5% compared to FY 2012.
+Staff were unavailable to participate in training opportunities due to the implementation of a new case management system.

-In FY 2012, there was a 14% increase towards the achievement of compliance with the educational requirements of the Comprehensive System of Personnel Development (CSPD).
-The remaining VR staff who do not have a Master's Degree in Vocational Rehabilitation Counseling continue to proactively work towards the completion of graduate course work to obtain the necessary educational requirements.
+In FY 2013, there was an 18% increase towards the achievement of compliance with the educational requirements of the Comprehensive System of Personnel Development (CSPD) for Vocational Rehabilitation Counselors.
+The remaining Counselors who do not have a Master's Degree in Vocational Rehabilitation Counseling continue to proactively work towards the completion of graduate course work to obtain the necessary educational requirements.